-Employer Matching Contributions and Profit Sharing Contribution
+Employer Profit Sharing Contributions

-Your "vested percentage" in your account attributable to matching contributions and profit sharing contributions is determined under the following schedule.
-You will always, however, be 100% vested in your matching contributions and profit sharing contributions if you are employed on or after your Early or Normal Retirement Age or if you die or become disabled.
+Your "vested percentage" in your account attributable to profit sharing contributions is determined under the following schedule.
+You will always, however, be 100% vested in your profit sharing contributions if you are employed on or after your Normal Retirement Age or if you die or become disabled.